citp/privacy-policy-historical/r/ro/rob/roberttreatacademy.org.md

-> *The following text is extracted and transformed from the roberttreatacademy.org privacy policy that was archived on 2010-01-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100107000011id_/http%3A//webschoolpro.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the roberttreatacademy.org privacy policy that was archived on 2011-10-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111005153220id_/http%3A//webschoolpro.com/privacy.html) for the most accurate reproduction.*

 # WebSchoolPro Privacy Policy

-## Privacy Policy

 **Privacy Policy**